wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.1.3 =
+- (03 Mar 2010) Minor change where a variable was being over-written but it had no real affect and updated screenshot-2.png

 = 1.1.2 =
-- (02 Mar 2010) Added no-caching (to prevent ThinkTwit from being cached by caching engines), an option to use CURL to access the Twitter API, optional debug messages, updated readme and moved development to http://www.thepicketts.org
+- (03 Mar 2010) Added no-caching (to prevent ThinkTwit from being cached by caching engines), an option to use CURL to access the Twitter API, optional debug messages, updated readme and moved development to http://www.thepicketts.org

 = 1.1.1 =